Vanpuilala

 Vanpuilala (c.
 1840-1869) was a Mizo chief in the Eastern Lushai Hills (now Mizoram).
 He raised the issue of British land enterprises encroaching on traditional hunting grounds and ruled over more than 1,000 houses at Khawlian.
-His death oversaw a competing right to regency between his mother and his wife.
+His death lead to a competing right to regency between his mother and his wife.

 Early life

 Vanpuilala was born to Chief Ngûra who was the son of Lallianvunga and grandson of Lallula.
 His mother was Lalhlupuii, the daughter of Laltuaka.
 Vanpuilala has been argued to be the only son by several authors with few stating that he was among eight children.
 Vanpuilala was born around January 1850; however, he was recorded as having married in 1861, which makes the date of birth improbable.
 The date 1840-1841 has been offered as a more probable date when compared with the date of his father's death in 1849 and the ascendence of his mother as regent.